 The investigation is being coordinated through LVMPD's ARMOR and counterterrorism teams, along with the FBI and ATF.

-Police have closed off the westbound and eastbound lanes on Convention Center Drive from South Las Vegas Boulevard to Paradise Road as they continue their investigation of the scene.
+Police have reopened the westbound and eastbound lanes on Convention Center Drive from South Las Vegas Boulevard to Paradise Road.
+Drivers and members of the public were asked to avoid the area during the investigation.